spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 ```

 !!! warning
-    The final JSON object received as input will depend on the type of the notification being sent.
-For example you will always receive `webhook_endpoints` data
+    The final JSON object received as input will depend on the type of notification being sent.
+For example, you will always receive `webhook_endpoints` data
     but will only receive `interal_error` object if the notification is an internal error or `run_updated` object if notification is about
     a [run](../run/README.md) being updated.